Early Childhood Education

 After the Northwood Tech Early Childhood Education Program

-Upon completion of the program, you will obtain Pathway Certificates in Group Child Care Essentials and Preschool Education Professional (The Registry Preschool Credential), a technical diploma in E-Connect - Child Care Services and an associate degree in Early Childhood Education.
+Upon completion of the program, you will earn a pathway certificate in Group Child Care Essentials, a technical diploma in E-Connect - Child Care Services, and an associate degree in Early Childhood Education.

 T.E.A.C.H.
 Early Childhood® WISCONSIN provides higher education scholarships to professionals who work in regulated early childhood and school age care settings.
 Since its inception in 1999, T.E.A.CH. has provided more than 14,000 scholarships to over 8,000 early childhood teachers.